rbutrcom/rbutr-browser-extension/README.md

 ## How do I install it?

-To build the plugin you will need https://gruntjs.com/ and https://nodejs.org on your machine.
+To build the plugin you will need https://gruntjs.com/ and https://yarnpkg.com your machine.

 **Caution!**

 If you are using Windows, you might have to do the following steps before.
 *Need to be executed with Administrator permission*

-`$ npm install --global --production windows-build-tools`
+`$ yarn global install --production windows-build-tools`

-`$ npm install --global node-gyp`
+`$ yarn global install node-gyp`

 For details, see the full answer at [StackOverflow](http://stackoverflow.com/questions/21365714/nodejs-error-installing-with-npm)

 Install dependencies

-`$ npm install`
+`$ yarn install`

 Build with grunt